 This short, beginner-friendly plan was developed by Susan Winter Ward, who created Yoga for the Young at Heart, a video series for people over age 50.
 With regular practice, you’ll tone your muscles, improve flexibility, and feel younger than ever.

 You’ll need: A yoga mat and a sturdy chair

 How to do it: Perform poses in order, flowing from one to the next.
 It will take about 15 minutes.
 For a greater challenge and more benefits, do the routine twice or hold the poses longer.

 Why: Increases flexibility

-How: Lie on back with arms extended on floor at shoulder height, palms down.
+How: Lie on back with arms extended on the floor at shoulder height, palms down.
 Bring knees to chest.
-Keeping knees together, exhale and lower legs to left side.
-Turn head to look over right arm.
+Keeping knees together, exhale and lower legs to the left side.
+Turn head to look over the right arm.
 Take several deep breaths.
 Inhale, bringing legs back to center, then exhale and repeat on opposite side.
 The spinal twist pose strengthens back muscles.

 How: Get on all fours, with knees directly below hips and hands directly below shoulders.
 Exhale.
 Tucking tailbone under, arch spine upward like a Halloween cat, bringing chin toward chest.

 How: Stand in front of a sturdy chair with the seat facing you.
 (If it slides, place against a wall.)
 Bending forward from hips, put hands on the back of the seat and step back until arms are extended.
 Exhale and release chest toward floor, keeping back flat and shoulder blades pressed down.
 Reach gently forward, the head level between arms.
 Inhale and gently press heels down.
 Exhale and move deeper into the pose, stretching through arms while keeping shoulder blades down.
 Hold for 3 to 5 breaths, then walk forward and gently roll up to standing.